MelinaMoraiti/Athletics-eShop/README.md

 **email:** admin@admin.com
 **password:** admin12345

 Thank you for exploring the Athletics eShop web application.
-If you have any questions, feedback, or suggestions, please feel free to contact me at [melinamoraith@gmail.com.com].